wp-plugins/fetch-tweets/readme.txt

 `<?php fetchTweets( array( 'tag' => 'WordPress' ) ); ?>`

-In order to set mutiple tags, pass them with commas as the delimiter. e.g.
+In order to set multiple tags, pass them with commas as the delimiter. e.g.

 `[fetch_tweets tag="WordPress, developer"]`